jjesvin21/Django_TODOAPP/README.md

 PUT : to update a specific task

-DELETE : to deleate a specific task
+DELETE : to delete a specific task